SketchyMaze/guidebook/docs/about.md

 When you're drawing with a pen and paper, the level can be anything you want.
-You can draw a castle or a cave, place little gizmos and traps throughout the level (doors, keys, buttons and things) to create puzzles.
+You can draw a castle or a cave, place little gizmos and traps throughout the level (doors, keys, buttons and things) and create puzzles.
 Do you want the red pixels to mean "fire" and burn the player?
 Or do you want to decorate the tops of "bloody" spikes with red?
 Either way, the 'fire' attribute on that color will do the job and you can draw whatever shape you want for your level hazards.